nekotogd/Godot_BotW_Explosion/README.md

 # Godot_BotW_Explosion
 Recreation of the beautiful explosions of BotW in Godot.
-I plan on making a tutorial for this.
+I have a tutorial for this (its below).

 <h1>Video Tutorial</h1>